Anna Oxa: 2010s–present: other ventures

 In 2010, Oxa released her most recent studio album Proxima (2010).
 The album was preceded by the release of the single "Tutto l'amore intorno", a collaboration with her former collaborator Ivano Fossati.
 The single became a top ten hit in Italy, while the album peaked at number-two in Oxa's home country.
 She later returned to Sanremo a final time, competing in the Sanremo Music Festival 2011 with the song "La mia anima d'uomo", with which she did not qualify to the final.
 With her participation in the 2011 competition, Oxa had competed in Sanremo a total of fourteen times, spread out across five decades.

 In 2013, Oxa was invited by Milly Carlucci to compete in series nine of Ballando con le Stelle, the Italian version of Dancing with the Stars.
 She was partnered with professional dancer Samuel Peron and received the highest scores from weeks one to three.
 She withdrew from the competition in week six following a leg injury.
 In 2016, she appeared in the judging panel for series fifteen of the talent competition show Amici di Maria De Filippi, appearing alongside singer Loredana Bertè and actress Sabrina Ferilli.

 On 4 December 2022, it was officially announced that Anna Oxa would participate in the Sanremo Music Festival 2023.
 Her entry was later revealed to be "Sali (Canto dell'anima)".

 Personal life

 Oxa has been married four times.
 She married her first husband, Franco Ciani, in the early-1980s, although they later divorced.
 Soon after, she married Gianni Belleno.
 With Belleno, she had two children: Francesca (born 1991) and Qazim (born 1995).
 They later divorced.
 In 1999, Oxa married Kosovar politician Behgjet Pacolli; they later divorced in 2002.
 Her fourth husband was her bodyguard Marco Sansonetti, whom she married in 2006; they divorced three years later.

 Since her youth, Oxa has been vegan.
-In 2020, Oxa acquired Albanian citizenship in addition to the Italian one.
+In 2020, Oxa was granted Albanian citizenship by Albanian prime minister Edi Rama.